pyFFTW/pyFFTW/index.rst

 * :ref:`FFTW Class <FFTW_class>`
 * :ref:`Utility Functions <UtilityFunctions>`

-pyFFTW is an attempt to produce a pythonic wrapper around `FFTW <http://www.fftw.org/>`_.
+pyFFTW is a pythonic wrapper around `FFTW <http://www.fftw.org/>`_, the speedy FFT library.
 The ultimate aim is to present a unified interface for all the possible transforms that FFTW can perform.

 Both the complex DFT and the real DFT are supported, as well as on arbitrary axes of abitrary shaped and strided arrays, which makes it almost